Finastra/finastra-design-system/README.md

 Excellent!
 Consider reading our [contribution guidelines](./CONTRIBUTING.md).

 # Finastra Design System page

-Please note that due to dissolving the UXG team the [Finastra design system](https://design.fusionfabric.cloud/) web site will be closed down by the end of October 2023.
+Please note that due to dissolving the Finastra UXG team the [Finastra design system](https://design.fusionfabric.cloud/) web site will be closed down by the end of October 2023.
+However, this repository will stay alive thanks to the engagement of the community members.